đ Overview

 So that we can most quickly help those in need of assistance, take the following steps before messaging us:

-- Check the syllabus, eLC, previous Slack conversations, the class site, etc. to see if the answerâs posted there
+- Check the syllabus, eLC, previous conversations, the class site, etc. to see if the answerâs posted there

 - Spend 5-15 minutes (but not any more time than that) trying to solve the problem on your own (via Google, asking a classmate, etc.)